 In line with Government requirements, AHDB has published information regarding contracts and frameworks over £25,000 in value that have been awarded since 1/5/2011.
 To view this information please download the document below.

-The register will be updated frequently and will include any new contracts that have been agreed.
+The register will be updated quarterly and will include any new contracts that have been agreed.

 Should you require more information, please email Procurement on firstname.lastname@example.org.